 We offer several rebate programs for residential members and commercial rebates for commercial members.
-Rebate program information below highlights the individual rebate programs offered by LPEA.
-Select the program links for complete rebate information and program requirements.
+The graphic below provides an overview of ALL our offerings and detailed rebate program information is contained within the sections below.
+Select the program links for complete rebate details including program requirements and applications.

 When you purchase energy-efficient LED light bulbs, LPEA will reimburse you 50% of the cost of bulbs purchased, up to $8 per/bulb.